sprucelabsai/sprucebot-skills-kit/docs/events.md

 These events are built in.
 They all come with `event.User`.

  * `did-signup` - When a guest joins wifi at a location for the first time
+ * `did-remote-signup` - When guest remotely opts in to a location (from the guest dashboard)
  * `did-enter` - When a guest returns and their phone hits the wifi
  * `did-leave` - Triggered an hour after a guest leaves
  * `did-message` - A guest has sent a text to Sprucebot
  * `did-add-device` - When a guest adds a new device to a location.
 Like adding their laptop
  * `did-update-profile` - When any user updates their first or last name
+ * `did-opt-out` - When any guest opts out of a location.
+By now you have already lost access to their meta data.

 ## Listening to events